MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/rightindent-element-for-frame-for-customcontrol-for-view-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/24/2021
 ms.topic: reference
-title: RightIndent Element for Frame for CustomControl for View (Format)
+title: RightIndent Element for Frame for CustomControl for View
-description: RightIndent Element for Frame for CustomControl for View (Format)
+description: RightIndent Element for Frame for CustomControl for View
 ---
-# RightIndent Element for Frame for CustomControl for View (Format)
+# RightIndent Element for Frame for CustomControl for View

 Specifies how many characters the data is shifted away from the right margin.
 This element is used when defining a custom control view.

+## Schema

-Configuration Element (Format)
+- Configuration Element
-ViewDefinitions Element (Format)
+- ViewDefinitions Element
-View Element (Format)
+- View Element
-CustomControl Element (Format)
+- CustomControl Element
-CustomEntries Element for CustomControl for View (Format) CustomEntry Element for CustomEntries for View (Format) CustomItem Element for CustomEntry for CustomControlView (Format) Frame Element for CustomItem for CustomControl for View (Format) RightIndent Element
+- CustomEntries Element
+- CustomEntry Element
+- CustomItem Element
+- Frame Element
+- RightIndent Element

 ## Syntax